compucorp/civibooking/README.md

  - Create a list of resources which are available to be booked (we call these limited resources as once their booked, they're gone!)
  - These are shown in a fancy calendar type screen so you can see what’s available super easily.
- - Contacts in the database can book one of more of these by using the booking wizard.
+ - Contacts in the database can book one or more of these by using the booking wizard.
  - Contacts can add unlimited resources to the bookings (tea's, coffee's, solar energy...)
  - Contacts can add additional charges, discounts and calculate a price based on what’s booked.
  - You can make provisional bookings and come back and edit them later.